top of page

 Project country: Ukraine

 Founded in 2008, Zaporuka is a charitable foundation with over 16 years of experience in the healthcare sector in Ukraine.
 Guided by three core values (humanity, honesty and efficiency), Zaporuka provides treatment and support to Ukrainians so that they feel valued and dignified during tough times.
 Operating across Ukraine, with physical offices in Kyiv and Lviv, Zaporuka has successfully implemented projects in multiple regions, including Kyiv, Lviv, Cherkasy, Poltava, Kherson, Dnipro, and Khmelnytskyi.
 At the heart of Zaporuka is the Family House Dacha which provides a home away from home for ill and war-injured children in Kyiv and Lviv and their family members/caregivers.
 These unique facilities, with family rooms, kitchen, and communal spaces for support activities, enable children from across Ukraine to access high-quality treatment at leading centers in a day hospital regime.
 Both facilities include bomb shelters, a necessity due to missile and drone attacks from Russia.
 Dacha is more than just accommodation; it is a comprehensive support complex aiding children during treatment.
 The support includes psychological assistance to help cope with the emotional stress of illness and injury, physical therapy for children recovering from surgeries, bone prostheses, and amputations, volunteer-led activities, and emergency support for disadvantaged families who cannot afford essential medicines not covered by state procurement, as well as food, hygienic and other products.
 Due to the ongoing conflict, there are increasing numbers of children who need care and families who cannot financially afford treatment and other necessities due to lost incomes and disruptions to state procurement.
-In 2024/2025, the SENSE Foundation Brussels is providing emergency assistance to the Family House Dacha facilities to ensure treatment of these children and support for families in need. http://www.zaporuka.org.ua/
+From 2024-2026, the SENSE Foundation Brussels is providing assistance to the Family House Dacha facilities to ensure treatment of these children and support for families in need. http://www.zaporuka.org.ua/

 Child beneficiary at the Dacha.jpg